-Container Packing – a New Algorithm for Resource Scheduling in the Cloud
+Container Packing: A New Algorithm for Resource Scheduling in the Cloud

 YARN and Uniform Resource Allocation

-Many big data frameworks such as MapReduce, Tez and Spark use YARN for resource allocation and management.
-YARN by default tries to allocate resources according to capacity on each node and locality constraints attached in the resource request.
+Many big data frameworks such as MapReduce, Tez, and Spark use YARN for resource allocation and management.
+By default, YARN tries to allocate resources according to capacity on each node and locality constraints attached in the resource request.
 If multiple nodes satisfy these constraints, YARN will allocate resources uniformly among qualified nodes.

 Hadoop in the Cloud

-In a cloud deployment it is common to have an elastic cluster such as Qubole’s Auto-Scaling Hadoop/Spark clusters .
-Users configure a minimum and maximum cluster size and the cluster automatically scales up and down according to the workload and other factors.
+In a cloud deployment, it is common to have an elastic cluster such as Qubole’s autoscaling Hadoop/Spark clusters .
+Users configure a minimum and maximum cluster size, and the cluster automatically scales up and down according to the workload and other factors.

 Critical to downscaling is finding nodes that can be removed from the cluster.
-Unlike HTTP requests to a web application, Big Data applications are frequently long running.
-Moreover tasks run by such applications are not stateless (unlike HTTP requests).
+Unlike HTTP requests to a web application, big data applications are frequently long running.
+Moreover, tasks run by such applications are not stateless (unlike HTTP requests).
 They leave behind state on local disks that may be needed for the lifetime of the application.

 In such a scenario, a uniform resource allocation strategy becomes a huge drawback.
 Incoming tasks are evenly distributed to all available and qualified nodes.
-Most nodes are either running active tasks or have state from previous ones that blocks Qubole’s cluster management from deprovisioning the nodes and downscaling.
-As a result, once the cluster scales up, it’s difficult to downscale – even if the current workload can be run on a much smaller number of nodes.
+Most nodes are either running active tasks or have a state from previous ones that blocks Qubole’s cluster management from deprovisioning the nodes and downscaling.
+As a result, once the cluster scales up, it’s difficult to downscale — even if the current workload can be run on a much smaller number of nodes.

 Container Packing is a new resource allocation strategy that makes more nodes available for downscaling in an elastic computing environment, while at the same time preventing hot spots in the cluster and trying to honor data locality preferences.
 In this section we describe how the new allocation strategy works.